Immunization Data

 What's Here

 The data are collected in the Washington Immunization Information System (IIS).
-The IIS is the lifetime immunization registry for Washington residents available for licensed healthcare providers to track immunizations.
-It is the most complete source of medically verified immunization data for Washington State.
+The IIS is the most complete source of medically verified immunization data for Washington State.

 Immunization page